Father Clem Hammerschmitt

 Father Leonard Dim was born in Amike Imo State, Nigeria.
 For high school, he attended Bonus Pastor Seminary/St Mary Seminary respectively.
 After his graduation, he joined his home Diocese of Orlu as a seminarian discerning his vocation.
 His Bishop sent him to Seat of Wisdom College Seminary Owerri where he graduated with a Bachelor of Philosophy.
 Fr.
 Leonard later left Nigeria to travel to Austria where he enrolled in a Diploma Course in Theology.
 He also learned the German language while there, but because of the cold weather he could not survive long, and relocated to the United to continue his studies.
 On arriving in the United States he enrolled at Washington Theological Union in Washington D.C. to pursue a Masters of Divinity degree.
 Soon he realized that he made a wrong choice again and decided he must relocate.
 His research brought him to the state of Florida where the “sun shines 365 days a year”.
 For him, Florida is another home as warm as Nigeria, his home country.
 Fr.
 Leonard was incardinated into the Diocese of Palm Beach in 2007 and was sent to St. Vincent de Paul Seminary in Boynton Beach to complete his Masters of Divinity program and his seminary formation.
 He was ordained a priest for the Diocese of Palm Beach Florida on May 4, 2012.
 It is also good to note that before his priestly ordination, then Deacon Leonard got his deaconate training in preparation for the priesthood at St. Matthew Parish in Lake Worth, under the supervision of Fr.
 Clem Hammerschmitt.
 Just after his ordination he celebrated his first Mass at St. Matthew Parish with his family and friends in thanksgiving for God’s favor.
 His first assignment was to St. Joseph Parish in Stuart, then Our Lady of Lourdes in Boca Raton and now, most recently, he has returned to St. Matthew Parish.

 Deacon Andrew “Andy” Plucinski was ordained in September, 2007 for the Diocese of Palm Beach.
 Originally from Chicago, Deacon Andy earned his Bachelor’s Degree from Loyola University of Chicago, a Master’s in Business Administration from Nova Southeastern University, and a Master’s Degree in Theology from St. Vincent DePaul Seminary in Boynton Beach.
-Deacon Andy has been married to Bonnie, an educator, for 39 years, and they have two married daughters, Bonnie Chavik and Stephanie Walsh, who are teachers.
-Deacon Andy and his wife love to travel, and are the proud grandparents of Colin Walsh.
-Deacon Andy is still actively employed with Southern Waste Systems, and has been involved in all aspects of the solid waste and recycling industry for many years.
+Deacon Andy has been married to Bonnie, an educator, for over 40 years, and they have two married daughters, Bonnie Chavik and Stephanie Walsh, who are teachers.
+Deacon Andy and his wife love to travel, and are the proud grandparents of Colin Walsh & Caroline.
+Deacon Andy is still actively employed with Waste Management Inc., and has been involved in all aspects of the solid waste and recycling industry for many years.

 Deacon George F. White